Call or Text 571-441-2233 to

 What if an immigrant is being unlawfully detained?

-Posted on August 30, 2023 in Uncategorized
+Posted on August 30, 2023 in English

 In recent years, immigration has been such a difficult issue to navigate that many people are nervous about their status.
 Even people who have done their best to follow the law wonder what might happen to them if they are investigated and arrested.
 Many in Virginia worry they could be detained and deported